Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/03-drop-column/README.md

 # 03 Drop

 We are going to implement the drop functionality.
-What do you think should be the _droppable_ area?

-Surely, the first thing that comes to mind is the columns... that makes perfect sense.
+Which one do you think should be the _droppable_ area?
+Surely, the first thing that comes to mind is the columns... that makes perfect sense (or not? :) )

-In this example, we will make the columns droppable, and when an element is dropped in a column, it will be added to the list of elements in that column.
+In this example, we will make the columns droppable, and when an element is dropped in a column, it will be added to the list of elements there.

-Then we will encounter a problem and outline what is needed to make it perfect (due to time constraints, we won't implement the complicated path, but it’s a good exercise for the reader).
+Then we will find an issue and figure out what solution we have to apply.

-In the next example, we will revisit and implement the drop functionality on the cards, see what problems this approach solves, and learn the tricks we need to apply (there is no silver bullet).
+In the next example, we will revisit and implement the drop functionality on the cards, see what problems are solved by following this approach, and learn the tricks we need to apply (there is no silver bullet).

 ## Step by Step

-We mentioned that we were going to mark the column component as `droppable`.
+We mentioned that we were going to mark the column component as `droppable`, let's go for that:

 _./src/kanban/components/column/column.component.tsx_